Recording Tail Biting

 - Tail length of pigs (if docked or undocked, length remaining, uniform or mixed lengths)

 - Records could be completed per building, or per unit.

+These datasheets have been approved by APHA.
 An example of such a record sheet is given below:

 What to do with tail-biting records?

 Keeping records regularly can help to show whether or not there is a pattern to any tail biting occurrences.
 For example, comparing records with the matching time of year (eg totals per quarter or month) can help identify whether there are seasonal patterns.
 They can also be used to highlight the emergence of tail biting-behaviour at a specific age, timing after moving to different accommodation/groups - identifying issues in management to address.